Dodo (Alice's Adventures in Wonderland): Other appearances

+1988 animated film version

+The Dodo, voiced by Keith Scott, is the last to arrive at the shore of the Sea of Tears and suggests they have the Caucus race, indicating their position to everyone.
+He often mentions that "he is extinct," because Alice had previously stated her belief that Dodos were extinct.

+After the croquet match, the Cheshire Cat takes Alice to the Dodo after learning the location of the beautiful garden.
+Later, the Dodo leads her to the Mock Turtle, with the Dodo taking the place of the Gryphon in the story.

 Tim Burton's Alice in Wonderland version

 In Tim Burton's adaptation of Alice in Wonderland, the Dodo's appearance retains the subtle apparent nature from John Tenniel's illustration.
 He bears a down of brilliant blue and wears a navy blue waistcoat and white spats along with glasses and a cane.
 He is one of Alice's good-willed advisers, taking first note of her abilities as the true Alice.
 He is also one of the oldest inhabitants.
 His name is Uilleam, and he is portrayed by Michael Gough.
 He goes with the White Rabbit, Tweedledum and Tweedledee, and Dormouse to take Alice to Caterpillar to decide whether Alice is the real one.
 He is later captured by the Red Queen's forces.
 When Alice came to the Red Queen's castle, he was seen at the Red Queen's castle yard as a caddy for the Queen's croquet game.
 After the Red Queen orders the release of the Jubjub bird to kill all her subjects from rebelling, he is then seen briefly running from it when the Tweedles went to hide from it and escaped but was snatched by the Jubjub and was never seen again throughout the film.

 His name may be based on a lecture on William the Conqueror from Chapter Three of the original novel.
 The character is voiced by Michael Gough in his final feature film role before his death in 2011.
 Gough came out of retirement to appear in the film but the character only speaks three lines, so Gough managed to record in one day.